wur-bioinformatics/introduction-to-bioinformatics/week5.md

 (w5box2)=
 :::{admonition} Box 2: Size does(n’t) matter?
 :class: tip
 Genomes come in all shapes and sizes.
 The smallest known (non-viral) genome is that of the bacterial endosymbiont _Nasuia deltocephalinicola_, which only consists of 112,091 nucleotides encoding 137 proteins.
 The largest genomes known to date are marbled lungfish and the plant _Fritillaria assyriaca_ with 130,000,000,000 nucleotides (130Gb), although the amoeboid _Polychaos dubium_ is purported to have a genome size of 670Gb.
-Genome size is not necessarily correlated with the number of genes in the genome (see also {numref}`w5f3`).
+Genome size is not necessarily correlated with the number of genes in the genome (see also {numref}`w5t1`).
 Number of protein coding genes in turn is not correlated entirely with organism complexity.
 :::

 #### Genome sequencing technologies

 The process of generating a genome starts with DNA sequencing, the detection of nucleotides and their order along a strand of DNA.
 Conceptually, there are three ways of sequencing:

 - Chemical sequencing relies on step-by-step cleaving off the last nucleotide from a chain and identifying it.
  Mainly due to the use of radioactive labels, this method was nevery widely used.

 - Sequencing-by-synthesis involves synthesizing a complementary strand base by base and detecting insertion at each position.
  This is currently the most widely used method, and various implementations are available.
  It is also referred to as Next-Generation Sequencing (NGS).

 - Direct sequencing involves directly measuring the order of nucleotides in a strand of DNA, which has only recently become feasible and is thus far only implemented in Oxford Nanopore sequencing.

+All sequencing approaches start from the same laboratory steps: genomic DNA is purified and sheared into fragments of the desired length.

 Some sequencing devices and their capabilities in terms of read length and yield per run are shown in {numref}`w5f5`.